His smug dig at Uli Hoeneß falls flat! Julian Nagelsmann causes quite a stir with the example of Aleksandar Pavlovic | Goal.com UK

-Appearing on ZDF's "Aktuelles Sportstudio" late on Saturday, Julian Nagelsmann repeatedly sidestepped every question about the Manuel Neuer situation.
-Despite growing signs, it is still unclear whether the 40-year-old Bayern Munich captain will return to the DFB squad for the World Cup and relegate Oliver Baumann to the bench.
+During his appearance on ZDF's "Aktuelles Sportstudio" late on Saturday evening, Julian Nagelsmann repeatedly sidestepped all questions about the Manuel Neuer situation.
+While the indications are growing, it remains unclear whether the 40-year-old Bayern Munich goalkeeper will return to the DFB squad for the World Cup and push Oliver Baumann back to the bench.

 Translated by

 His smug dig at Uli Hoeneß falls flat!
-Julian Nagelsmann is causing quite a stir with the example of Aleksandar Pavlovic
+Julian Nagelsmann causes quite a stir with the example of Aleksandar Pavlovic

-Nagelsmann hit back harder at recent criticism from Uli Hoeneß.
-The Bayern Munich chairman had accused the national team boss of rotating the squad too frequently.
-"If Germany can gel as a team even though the manager hasn't fielded the same starting XI twice in a row, then we have a chance," Hoeneß said.
-He added, "The Germany team has never played with the same starting XI twice in a row—I hold that against Julian, and I've already told him that face-to-face."
+Nagelsmann responded more directly to recent criticism from Uli Hoeneß.
+The Bayern Munich chairman had accused the national team coach of rotating the squad too frequently.
+"If Germany can gel as a team even though the coach hasn't fielded the same starting XI twice in a row, then we have a chance," Hoeneß said.
+He added, "The German team has never played with the same starting XI twice in a row—I hold that against Julian, and I've already told him that face-to-face."
 Hoeneß also claimed that the former Bayern coach was "slightly offended" after a recent conversation.

-"I hold Uli in extremely high regard," Nagelsmann began his riposte with a nod to the veteran's stature.
-"He has had incredible success and has played a major part in making Bayern Munich the club it is – including its reputation in Europe."
+"I hold Uli in extremely high regard," Nagelsmann began his riposte with a nod to the legend.
+"He has enjoyed incredible success and has played a major part in making Bayern Munich the club it is – including its standing in Europe."
 Hoeneß has his mobile number.
 "I'm always happy when he has something urgent to say.
-If he sees room for improvement in me, in the team, or in the squad, he's welcome to call me."
+If he sees room for improvement in me, in the team, or in the squad, he's welcome to call me anytime."

 However, he refused to let Hoeness's two specific accusations pass.
 "I very rarely take offence," Nagelsmann began.
 Then, with a smug grin, he addressed the rotation critique: "Just one example: Aleks Pavlovic started in September.
 In October he was injured, so we substituted him once.
 I doubt Uli would have been thrilled if I'd said, 'Come on, Pavlo, the injury doesn't matter—you have to play in October anyway.'"